-Alabama's Hunting & Fishing Trail for People with Physical Disabilities is a network of public and private recreational sites throughout the state providing accessible fishing, shooting, and hunting opportunities for individuals with physical disabilities.
-The new trail has been developed by the Division of Wildlife and Freshwater Fisheries of the Department of Conservation and Natural Resources in cooperation with a broad range of sponsors.
+Alabama's Hunting & Fishing Trail for People with Physical Disabilities is a network of public and private recreational sites throughout the state.
+These facilities provide accessible fishing, shooting, and hunting opportunities for individuals with physical disabilities.
+These trails were developed by the Department of Conservation and Natural Resources (DCNR) in cooperation with a broad range of sponsors.

 Application Process and Rules